dev-guy/phoenix-ash-svelte-flowbite/README.md

 ## Notes

 - Svelte Skeleton
-  - [Svelte Skeleton](https://www.skeleton.dev) implements styles and themes which are independent of Svelte
+  - [Svelte Skeleton](https://www.skeleton.dev) implements styles and themes that can also be used with Phoenix comonents
   - The theme is specified in `assets/tailwind.config.js`.
 It is also specified in `root.html.heex` via `data-theme=`
   - Skeleton's surface, primary, secondary, tertiary, success, warning, and error colors were incorporated with Pyro's components for a consistent look across Pyro and Skeleton components
 - LiveSvelte